IBM/rules_extraction_from_healthcare_policy/ontology-and-lifting/README.md

-# Rules extraction from Healthcare Policy
+# Ontology and Entity Lifting

 *Tools for protecting vital healthcare programs by extracting actionable knowledge from policy.*